chandrakanth-c/patterns-in-algorithms/dynamic-programming.md

 }
 ```

-In the above code, time complexity is exponential / O(2^n) and space complexity is linear / O(1).
+In the above code, time complexity (TC) is exponential / O(2^n) and space complexity (SP) is linear / O(1).

-The reduce the time complexity we can store the subresults value (here it is of the form int).
+The reduce the TC we can store the subresults value (here it is of the form int).
 For example, if we consider F(5)=F(4)+F(3), in this we can see that F(3) is computed while computing
 F(4) and is computed while computing F(3).